hatchet-dev/hatchet-workflows/README.md

 - Each step in a job corresponds to a Temporal activity

 Hatchet is compatible with both Temporal Cloud and self-hosted versions of Temporal.

+## I'd Like to Contribute

+Hatchet is still in very early development -- as a result, there are no development docs.
+However, please feel free to reach out on the #contributing channel on [Slack](https://join.slack.com/t/hatchet-co/signup) to shape the direction of the project.